DataStax-Examples/aws-lambda-nodejs/SETUP-README.md

 9. After that, you should see that the instance is launching, click on the id of your instance to go to its dashboard and copy the Public IP of the instance.

 ### Start the database
-Now that we have an instance running in AWS EC2, we will install and start DDAC on that instance.
+Now that we have an instance running in AWS EC2, we will install and start Cassandra on that instance.

 1. To SSH to your instance in AWS EC2, you will need the key pair that was downloaded in Step 8 above and the Public IP.
 ```